Focus on Retention

 - Take it to an expert to get things back on track.

 Surprisingly, you can take the same approach when getting disengaged employees engaged again.
-You have to figure out what has caused things to get off track and then take the necessary steps to get things moving smoothly again.
+You have to figure out what has caused things to get off track and then take the necessary steps to get things back on track.

 Sure, it’s probably not the most enjoyable part of being a manager.
 It’s often going to present unexpected challenges.
 And sometimes you have to bring in an extra pair of hands (your manager) or an expert (HR business partner) to help.
 But taking a proactive and collaborative approach is the best way to get things running smoothly again.
 Okay, with that in mind, let’s get to fixing.

-So you’ve hit the point when you’ve had 1:1s, tried casual conversations, sent emails and seemingly used every tool in your arsenal of engagement.
+So you’ve reached the point where you’ve had 1:1s, tried casual conversations, sent emails, and seemingly used every tool in your arsenal of engagement.
 Yet your report is still disengaged.
 What now?

 It’s time to have an honest, open dialogue about disengagement.
 This conversation can be challenging for both you and your team member.
 It’s important to keep an open mind and prepare what you are going to say in advance.
-What does that look like?
+“Easier said than done,” you might be thinking.
+Well, here are some tips to get you started:

-Set context.
-Similar to engagement conversations, make sure that employees know where they fit into the organization, why their role is important, and that you, as their manager, value their efforts.
+- Set context.
+Make sure that employees know where they fit into the organization and why their role is important.
+Also let them know that you, as their manager, value their efforts.
 Talk about why you’re having the conversation so that they don’t feel unsure about the purpose of your discussion.

 Ask questions.
-Here’s a sampling of questions that can drive the conversation.
 Strike a balance between personal and work-related queries to uncover potential engagement blockers.
+Use these questions to drive the conversation:

 - Tell me how things are going.
 What’s not working?